chenxu10/kata/hiddenrulesofgame.md

 - [Mark Spitznagel]

 ## 隐规则
-Think of trading as a gane and that a mistake is not following the rules(dao) of the game.
+Think of trading as a game and that a mistake is not following the rules(dao) of the game.
 You should review your rules at the beginning of the day and review your trading at the end of the day.
 If you followed your rules, even if you lost money, pat yourself on the back.
 If you didn’t follow your rules, then mentally rehearse what you did and give yourself more appropriate choices in the future.